AustinfHunter/AustinfHunter/README.md

 Projects on pause (planning to continue working on them soon):
 * [Freqy](https://github.com/AustinfHunter/freqy) - A project where I'm playing with DSP, specifically audio/radio stuff.
-* [My blog](https://www.austinhunter.dev/) - Haven't had time to post anything recently.
-Also need to refactor things.
+* [My blog](https://www.austinhunter.dev/) - Haven't had time to post anything recently, currently in the process of refactoring the code for this blog.